Short Term Medical

 What it is not

-It is generally not subject to the federal consumer protections that apply to comprehensive individual-market health insurance.[1][2]
+It is generally not built under the same federal consumer protections that apply to comprehensive Marketplace coverage.[1][3]

 What short-term medical insurance really means

 Short-term medical coverage can look attractive because the monthly premium is often lower than a comprehensive major medical plan.
-The trade-off is that the policy is not built under the same federal rules as Marketplace coverage.
-That means you should not assume it covers pre-existing conditions, all essential health benefits, or the same level of cost protection that ACA-compliant plans provide.[1][4][3]
+The trade-off is that the policy is not built to the same standard as Marketplace coverage.
+That means you should not assume it covers pre-existing conditions, all essential health benefits, or the same level of cost protection that ACA-compliant plans provide.[1][3]

 Short-term medical vs. comprehensive coverage